 Barneys: The Window is an editorial website and app.
 It’s an all-encompassing fashion platform targeted at a high-end audience.
 It features Q&As with designers, how-to videos behind-the-scenes looks and content related to the latest fashion, beauty, entertaining and home decor.
 The photography is fashion-forward, dramatic and inspirational, creating an experience the target audience expects.

-Brand journalism is about great storytelling.
-It offers value, assistance and sometimes a new perspective.
+Brand journalism offers value, assistance and sometimes a new perspective.
 Most of all though, it offers an opportunity for connection between the consumer and the brand that’s deeper than just purchasing the product or service.
 From a marketing perspective, great brand journalism subtly persuades a consumer to consider becoming a customer without the customer feeling like they are being forced to buy something or invest in something they don’t want.
 As these companies build relationships with their readers through this type of content, they gain the respect and trust in their industry, influencing future sales.